jareware/viewports/README.md

 # viewports.scss

 `_viewports.scss` is a SASS microlibrary that makes it easier to manage media queries in responsive layouts.
 It does this by allowing you to assign specific styles to named ranges of viewports, instead of repeating `@media` blocks and pixel counts all over.
+Works both on the `sass` gem and `libsass`.

 ## Quick demo